 “Bleeding,” for the sake of this article, refers to enough blood that it can be described as flowing or actual bleeding rather than spotting.

-If enough blood is present, it can mimic a period right after a previous one. two in one month
+If enough blood is present, it can mimic a period right after a previous one.

 The thing about two actual cycles back to back or close enough together in the same month is that the second period will exhibit the characteristics of menstruation – complete with any symptoms that a woman normally experiences with her cycle, such as cramping and tender breasts.